lsblakk/pystar/docs/webapp.rst

 In our simple poll app, we'll create two models: polls and choices.
 A poll has a question and a publication date.
 A choice has two fields: the text of the choice and a vote tally.
 Each choice is associated with a poll.
-(FIXME: Add image to Choice.)

 These concepts are represented by Python classes.
 Edit the polls/models.py file so it looks like this:

 .. code-block:: bash